gzxu/onedrive-sync-client/README.md

 ## Future works

+- [ ] Solve the aforementioned issue by detecting missing identifiers and prompting the user
 - [x] Solve the aforementioned bug and revise the algorithm to cover the aforementioned situation
 - [x] Optimize deletion in the cloud by pruning
 - [ ] Transactional syncing to avoid unpredictable exceptions